 who, what, how

-In her office she also works as a consulter with artists asking for advice on promoting their art and collectors wanting a fresh perspective on their collections.
+She also works as a consulter with artists asking for advice on promoting their art and collectors wanting a fresh perspective on their collections.
 She publishes critical texts regularly in magazines and newspapers (ABC Cultural, Descubrir el Arte, Arquine, Haltermag, Diario Levante) and directs Editorial Micromegas, an independent publisher of books on art.